AAYUSH-GUPTA-coder/AAYUSH-GUPTA-coder/README.md

 <h3 align="left">Latest Blogs and Tutorials</h3>

-- <a href="https://aayushguptaji.hashnode.dev/how-to-create-and-deploy-an-erc-1155-nft-bundle-collection" target="blank">How to Create and Deploy an ERC-1155 NFT Bundle Collection</a>
+- <a href="https://dev.to/aayushguptacoder/how-to-create-and-deploy-an-erc-1155-nft-bundle-collection-489i" target="blank">How to Create and Deploy an ERC-1155 NFT Bundle Collection</a>

+- <a href="https://aayushguptaji.hashnode.dev/automate-your-smart-contract-with-gelato" target="blank">How to Automate your Smart Contract with Gelato</a>
 - <a href="https://aayushguptaji.hashnode.dev/how-to-build-your-first-datadao-factory-on-fvm" target="blank">How to build your first DataDAO Factory on FVM </a>
 - <a href="https://aayushguptaji.hashnode.dev/create-nft-smart-contract-with-thirdweb-and-chainlink" target="blank">Create NFT Smart Contract with thirdweb and Chainlink</a>
-- <a href="https://aayushguptaji.hashnode.dev/how-to-migrate-dapp-from-rinkeby-to-mumbai" target="blank">How To Migrate Dapp from Rinkeby to Mumbai</a>
+- <a href="https://dev.to/aayushguptacoder/how-to-migrate-dapp-from-rinkeby-to-mumbai-460j" target="blank">How To Migrate Dapp from Rinkeby to Mumbai</a>
 - <a href="https://aayushguptaji.hashnode.dev/how-to-build-custom-erc-1155-nft-collection-using-thirdweb" target="blank">How to Build custom ERC-1155 NFT Collection using ThirdWeb</a>
 - <a href="https://aayushguptaji.hashnode.dev/what-is-rpc-node-why-devs-should-use-decentralized-node-providers" target="blank">What is RPC Node?
 Why Devs should use Decentralized Node Providers?</a>
 - <a href="https://aayushguptaji.hashnode.dev/how-to-verify-smart-contract-with-libraries-and-constructor-parameters-on-polygonscan" target="blank">How to verify Smart Contract with libraries on Polygonscan</a>